FanwangM/pydata-ldn-2014/slides/intro.md

 - importing data from postgres into pandas

-- how to use sqlalchemy to deal with Database without too much pain
+- how to use sqlalchemy to deal with databases without too much pain

 - using pandasql to make some pandas data manipulation easier

-- handling semi-structured data in postgres
+- handling semi-structured data in postgres through hstore, sqlalchemy ]
-]

 ---